efi-research/attack-tree-codespace/README.md

 pytest tests/test_integration.py -v
 ```

-**Note**: Rendering tests require Graphviz to be installed.
-They will be skipped if Graphviz is not available.

 ## Development

 The application supports hot-reload during development.
 Any changes to Python files will automatically restart the server.